PyChina/weekly/content/Issue/issue-379.md

 - [深入挖掘 Migrations](https://pycoders.com/link/2126/web)
     + REAL PYTHON

-In this step-by-step Python tutorial, you’ll not only take a closer look at the new Django migrations system that is integrated into Django but also walk through the migration files themselves.
+In this step-by-step Python tutorial, you'll not only take a closer look at the new Django migrations system that is integrated into Django but also walk through the migration files themselves.

 (`是也乎:`